elopement louisville

 A courthouse elopement followed by wedding band tattoos

-Do you still have questions about elopements?
-Want to talk through some things to see if a micro-wedding might be the right fit for you?
-Contact me and let’s brainstorm together!
+Do you still have questions about planning an elopement or micro-wedding?
+Want to talk through your ideas to see if a smaller celebration is the right fit for you?
+Contact me, and let’s brainstorm together!